muddassir235/Foodu-docs/README.md

 In `dishes_deals` under the `id` of the **dish** store the deal's `id`.

-Given our assumptions of the dish's `id`
+Given our assumption of the dish's `id`

 The tree will look as follows